chloe06111/CodePlaceCodingStudy/README.md

 # SelfStudyCoding
-This is an auto push repository of algorithm solutions in Code Place pushed by CodePlaceHub
+Personal repository for algorithm practice and coding problems from Code Place Pusan National University.